kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

   Abnormal increase in `run_podsandbox_errors_total` count could be related to this feature.
 We should filter those pods having issues to create sandbox and check whether they are stuck due to the length of their FQDN, as described in the proposal.

 * **Were upgrade and rollback tested?
 Was upgrade->downgrade->upgrade path tested?**
+  Yes.
 We tested enabling and disabling this feature.
 Running pods are not affected by either enabling nor disabling this feature.
-When disabling the feature, Pods using it that are "stuck" due to having long FQDNs will go into running.
+When disabling the feature, running Pods using the feature keep making use of it, while new pods do not get the setHostnameAsFQDN field even if a user tries to set it.
+Similarly, when reenabling the feature gate, existing pods keep existing behavior, and new pods that define setHostnameAsFQDN make use of the feature as expected.

 * **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**